Mamayev Kurgan: Hall of Military Glory

+Mother's Sorrow

+The hall's upper exit leads to the base of a pathway, which in turn zigzags uphill to the Mother Russia Is Calling! statue itself.
+Also at the hill's base is a third shallow pool, this one surrounding a stone monument named Mother's Sorrow.

+The hill itself is an unmarked grave for over 34,500 Russian troops killed at Stalingrad; even this is a tiny percentage of the overall Soviet casualties from the battle.
+The grass on the hill is considered sacred, and visitors are forbidden to step on it.
+The top of the hill gives a panoramic view of the city of Volgograd.

+Mamayev Kurgan is open to the public 24 hours a day, and there is no charge for admission.

+Background

 The monumental memorial was constructed between 1959 and 1967, and is crowned by a huge allegorical statue of the Motherland on the top of the hill.
 The monument, designed by Yevgeny Vuchetich, has the full name The Motherland Calls! (Родина-мать зовёт!
 Rodina Mat Zovyot!).
 It consists of a concrete sculpture, 52 meters tall, and 85 meters from the feet to the tip of the 27-meters sword, dominating the skyline of the city of Stalingrad (later renamed Volgograd).

 The construction uses concrete, except for the stainless-steel blade of the sword, and is held on its plinth solely by its own weight.
 The statue is evocative of classical Greek representations of Nike, in particular the flowing drapery, similar to that of the Nike of Samothrace.